ludalex/alfred2-subtitles/README.md

 alfred2-subtitles
 =================

-Download subtitles of current playing TV Show from addic7ed.com
+An Alfred2 workflow to search & download TV Show Epsiodes subtitles from addic7ed.com automatically.

 Works with:
 - VLC